hypirion/hello-swearjure/README.md

 `Hello, World!` application in Swearjure.
 Prints out `Hello, World!` in the terminal window and exits.

-hello-swearjure uses only 9 alphanumerical characters, 7 distinct ones, on a single line: `meta ns-map`.
-This is currently needed once for `project.clj`, and once for the application (only one for multiple files, theoretically).
+hello-swearjure uses only 5 alphanumerical characters in the program itself on a single line: `ns-map`. `project.clj` needs some more because Leiningen runs on Clojure 1.5.1: 9 alphanumerical characters, 7 distinct ones.

 ## What is Swearjure?